tangshuang/databaxe/README.md

 - debug: false,
 - expire: 0, // 0: use cache any way, -1: never use cache, +Num: time to cache. default is 0
-- baseURL: '', // backend url base
-- database: {}, // storage options for hello-storage
+- store: {}, // storage options for hello-storage
 - options: {}, // default options for axios
 - onInit: null, // function
 - onRegister: null, // function, when a data source is registered into dbx